Central Highlands Digital Enterprise Programme

 Additional approaches are also adopted to build awareness and participation in the project, including establishing networks across local communities, ‘training the trainer’, identifying network champions and facilitating forums by prominent Australians and broadband champions.The DigiBiz project received funding of approximately $1 million from the Commonwealth Government's Department of Communications, together with funds from Regional Development Australia - Grampians, and significant in-kind contributions from local government partners the City of Ballarat, Golden Plains Shire Council, Hepburn Shire Council and Pyrenees Shire Council.

-DigiBiz continues to provide a range of online resources to businesses, not-for-profit enterprises and community groups aimed at helping them do business in an increasingly digital-based marketplace.
+DigiBiz provided a range of online resources to businesses, not-for-profit enterprises and community groups aimed at helping them do business in an increasingly digital-based marketplace.

 In the period to December 2014, the DigiBiz program delivered workshops and mentoring activities to over 3,000 participants representing a range of business and community organisations; the training activities were aimed at increasing the digital literacy levels of participants